 What are overweight and obesity?

-Obesity is growing to epidemic proportions globally.
-A body mass index over 25 is categorized as overweight, and a body mass index over 30 is considered obese (World Health Organization, n.d).
-According to the Center for Disease Control and Prevention, obesity is a severe chronic disease.
-Within the United States, the prevalence rate for obesity was 42.4% between 2017 and 2018 (Centers for Disease Control and Prevention, 2022).
-About one in every three adults are overweight, and more than two in five adults are obese (National Institute of Diabetes, 2021).
-In conclusion, obesity is a staggering issue.
+Overweight and obesity are growing to epidemic proportions globally.
+A body mass index (BMI) over 25 is categorized as overweight, and a body mass index (BMI) over 30 is considered as obese.
+According to the Center for Disease Control and Prevention (CDC), overweight and obesity are severe chronic diseases.
+Within the United States (US), the prevalence rate of obesity was 42.4% between 2017 and 2018.
+About one in every three adults is overweight, and more than two in five adults are obese.
+Overweight and obesity are staggering health issues.

 What are the symptoms of overweight and obesity?

-Obesity can lead to metabolic syndrome, atherosclerosis, high blood cholesterol, sleep disorders, type 2 diabetes, heart disease, stroke, and even cancer (National Heart, Lung, and Blood Institute, n.d).
+Overweight and obesity can lead to metabolic syndrome, atherosclerosis, high blood cholesterol, sleep disorders, type 2 diabetes, heart disease, stroke, and even cancer.

-What are the causes of overweight and obesity in Oriental Medicine?
+What are the causes of overweight and obesity in Oriental Medicine (TCM)

-According to Lingshu Jing, one of the two parts of the Huangdi Neijing (Yellow Emperor's Inner Canon), obesity means people have fat, ointment, and meat.
-It categorizes obesity as an issue caused by Spleen and Kidney deficiency and Liver depression (Li, Zhang, & Li, 2020).
-The standard manifestations are phlegm, dampness, heat, and blood stasis (Li, Zhang, & Li, 2020).
+According to Lingshu Jing (Divine Pivot), one of the two parts of the Huangdi Neijing (Yellow Emperor's Inner Canon), overweight and obesity means people have fat, ointment, and meat.
+It categorizes overweight and obesity as an issue caused by Spleen and Kidney deficiency, and Liver depression.
+The common manifestations are phlegm, dampness, heat, and blood stasis.